 - Undershirts with built-in pockets

 Just keep in mind here that it’s still best to divide your money up, even if you’re sporting wearable storage.
-Reaching under your shirt or to your waist to pay for something still, advertise where you are keeping your money!
+Reaching under your shirt or to your waist to pay for something is still advertising where you are keeping your money!

 - You spot a wallet lying on the ground.
 Because people have a tendency to check where their own wallet is when they spot one lying on the ground, swindlers often leave wallets out in public places to see where tourists are keeping their own wallets.
 Then, stealing the wallet is as simple as reaching into a back pocket or handbag.